There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Thirsty Vikings made their brew, called Bjor, from apples and honey.
 In fact, archaeologists found traces of 54 apples when excavating the Oseberg Viking ship in Vestfold.
 Later, in the 13th century, monks who immigrated from England taught fjord farmers how to plant apple trees, kick-starting fruit cultivation in the region.

-In the Hardangerfjord area, you can also enjoy the incredibly beautiful Fruit and Cider Route, where you can indulge in cider tasting, sample local food, visit farms, and try out a variety of cool activities.
+In the Hardangerfjord area, you can also enjoy the incredibly beautiful Fruit and Cider Route, where you can indulge in tasting, sample local food, visit farms, and try out a variety of cool activities.
 Don't miss the annual Hardanger Fruit & Cider Festival in Øystese, held in October.

-Handcrafters of cider and eplemost welcome thirsty guests, not just in the Hardangerfjord and Sognefjord area, but also in the Southeastern part of the country, such as the Fruit Village, Fruktbygda, in Telemark, and in Buskerud, Oppland, and Vestfold.
+Handcrafters of cider and eplemost welcome guests, not just in the Hardangerfjord and Sognefjord area, but also in the Southeastern part of the country, such as the Fruit Village, Fruktbygda, in Telemark, and in Buskerud, Oppland, and Vestfold.

 Learn more about ciders and eplemost, a new and exciting way to experience the most beautiful parts of Norway.